hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 # The DTLS Record Layer

 The DTLS record layer is similar to that of TLS 1.3 unless noted otherwise.
 The only change is the inclusion of an explicit epoch and sequence number in the record.
-This sequence number allows the recipient to correctly verify the TLS MAC.
+These fields allow the recipient to correctly remove record protection even when packets are lost or reordered.
+The epoch allows a recipient to identify the correct keys; the sequence number allows the recipient to construct the nonce.

 The DTLS record format is shown below:

 ~~~~
   struct {